dotlambda/metro-hd/website/index.md

 ![Fight against various Monster.](images/world2.png){width=50%}

-There are no less than 12 Monster types in our Game, which can be encountered at least one of in each Room and just like in the real Metroid the transition between levels happens through passing through doors, which can be opened by shooting them.
+There are no less than 12 Monster types in our Game.
+At least one of them can be encountered in each Room and just like in the real Metroid the transition between levels happens by passing through doors, which can be opened by shooting them.

 ![Explore different Level layouts.](images/world3.png){width=50%}

-The Monsters you kill have a possibility to drop so called X-Parasites, which is also a reference to Metroid Fusion (X-Parasite right next to the Protagonist in the Picture).
+The Monsters you kill have a possibility to drop so called X-Parasites which can refill your ammunition, this is a reference to Metroid Fusion (X-Parasite right next to the Protagonist in the Picture).
 There is an infinite amount of levels to explore, meaning the game is endless.

 ![Rest in the Recharge Room.](images/world4.png){width=50%}